 If you’re trying to determine the benefits of wills vs trusts, here are some general guidelines to keep in mind:

-- Wills are only sufficient for those leaving behind less than $166,250 in total assets (measured at fair market value).
+- Wills are only sufficient for those leaving behind total assets with an aggregate value less than $166,250 (measured at fair market value, not equity).

 - If you want to leave something to a friend, partner, or organization you support, a will gives you this opportunity.

 - A will allows you to choose who will carry out your wishes regarding your estate (the executor of the will, whom in California we call a “personal representative”).